Integrated RFID Readers vs. Non-Integrated RFID Readers

 What is the difference between Integrated and Non-Integrated RFID Readers?

-An integrated reader combines an RFID reader and an RFID antenna into a single device so that no external antenna is required.
-If extra antennas are needed, an integrated reader can support up to one additional external RFID antenna (making two in total).
+An integrated RFID reader combines a typical fixed RFID reader and an RFID antenna into a single device so that an external antenna is not required.
+If extra antennas are needed, some integrated readers have one additional antenna port allowing users to connect to one additional antenna.

 A non-integrated reader does not have an RFID antenna built in.
 Rather, it supports multiple external antennas (from 2 to 32) depending on the reader model and detection field required.

-A solution requiring the use of a more traditional non-integrated reader will be relatively more expensive than one using integrated readers.
+A solution requiring the use of a more traditional, non-integrated fixed RFID reader will be relatively more expensive than one using an integrated reader.
 However, the capability of having multiple antennas greatly increases the amount of area it can cover.
-Additionally, because there is no antenna built-in, non-integrated readers give the user the flexibility to choose which antenna combinations will work best -- from low gain proximity antennas to high gain far-field antennas.
+Additionally, because there is no antenna built-in, fixed RFID readers give the user the flexibility to choose which antenna combinations will work best -- from low gain proximity antennas to high gain far-field antennas.

 Conclusion

-If you have any questions or comments about integrated or traditional RFID readers, please post them below.
+If you have any questions or comments about integrated or fixed RFID readers, please post them below.

 If you would like to learn more about all things RFID, check out our website, our YouTube channel, comment below, or contact us.